 Speaking of which, the Trophy XLT is one of my favorites out of the lot, and it's also the favorite of plenty of reviewers too.
 It's fairly priced, has the best coatings that Bushnell can offer, and it's a decently-sized, compact unit.
 Don't forget the freebies thrown in.

 The Xtreme costs about the same the as the Sentry, and I think most hunters would benefit from owning one of these.
 It's practically the same spotting scope as the Trophy XLT except with the No Questions Asked warranty instead of the Limited Lifetime Warranty.

 But, the Legend Ultra has my top recommendation.
 It has everything that Bushnell can slam into a spotting scope except for the interchangeable eyepiece feature.
 And, that's not a big deal since they don't manufacture or offer other eyepieces anyway.
 Plus, the Legend Ultra is only about $400 and you're getting everything there is to get that matches the flagship series, the Elite which costs nearly double at around $800.

 And as for the Elite, although it is getting some great ratings online and I wanted to love it, for the price I would have like to see a few more premium features.

 Bushnell Rifle Scope Reviews

-To avoid buying a scope that you probably shouldn't have even looked at in the first place, turn to our Bushnell rifle scope reviews to get information on the most popular, well-built, and high-performing scopes they have.
+To avoid buying a scope that you probably shouldn't have even looked at in the first place, turn to our Bushnell rifle scope field tests and reviews to get information on the most popular, well-built, and high-performing scopes they have.